WBK-Robotics/industrial-assembly-taskboard/source/3-Assembly-Instructions-Gear-Assembly.rst

 .. list-table::
     :header-rows: 1

  * - 3D-printed parts:
  - Purchased components:
  * - Helical Gear Assembly × 1 (Material: PETG)
  - M8 Nut × 2
  * - Helical Gear × 1 (Material: PETG)
  - 30mm M8 Screw × 2

 Step 2: Manual Assembly of the helical Gear Task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Align the two side holes of the Helical Gear Assembly with two suitable holes on the Taskboard.
 Then insert two 30mm M8 Screws through the aligned holes and secure them from the bottom of the Taskboard with M8 Nuts.
-Finally place the Helical Gear next to the Taskboard.
+Finally, place the Helical Gear next to the Taskboard.

 Task 3: 3 Gears
 ---------------